iredmail/docs/howto/ldap.add.alias.domain.md

 * Add a new LDAP attribute `domainAliasName` to this domain account, set value to the alias domain (e.g. `domain.com`).
 Save your change.

-Now you should add addition mail address for all mail users, lists, aliases.
+Now you should add additional mail address for all mail users, lists, aliases.
-For example, if you have mail user `user@example.com`, you should add addition email address `user@domain.ltd` for this user.
+For example, if you have mail user `user@example.com`, you should add additional email address `user@domain.ltd` for this user.
 Steps:

-* Find the LDAP object of mail account which you want to add addition email address in left panel of phpLDAPadmin, for example, user `user@example.com`, click the ldap object, phpLDAPadmin will show detailed LDAP attributes/values in right panel.
+* Find the LDAP object of mail account which you want to add additional email address in left panel of phpLDAPadmin, for example, user `user@example.com`, click the ldap object, phpLDAPadmin will show detailed LDAP attributes/values in right panel.